pandora-cube/.github/profile/README.md

 ## 🙌 Introduction

 Pandora Cube is a club for people interested in game development to learn and grow together.
 We plan and develop creative games using various game engines such as Unity and Unreal Engine.
+For more detailed information about our activities, please click [here](http://p-cube.kr/introduce).

 ## 🎯 Goals